By Rabbi Sanford (Sandy) Olshansky

 A modern Jewish wedding ceremony has 3 parts: 1 – the betrothal, in which rings are exchanged and declarations are spoken, 2 – the reading of the ketubah (marriage contract), and 3 – the completion with seven traditional blessings, personal remarks from the rabbi, and a final blessing, just before breaking the glass.
 Here is some detail on each of the parts.

 The essential element of a Jewish wedding is for the groom to give the bride a ring, which she accepts of her own free will, and to declare “You are sanctified to me, with this ring, according to the law of Moses and Israel.”
-I have interfaith couples say instead “according to the traditions of Israel.”
+I have interfaith couples say instead, “according to the traditions of Israel.”
 In modern times the bride makes a parallel declaration.
 Same-sex partners make identical declarations.
 The ring should be simple – no stones – and no holes or gaps, as we hope the marriage will be unbroken.

-Another key element is the ketubah, traditionally a legal document, that was innovated by ancient rabbis to protect the bride.
+It also gives the bride a first claim on a portion of the groom’s assets if he dies first or if they divorce.
 Most modern couples use a romantic document, which is usually a beautiful piece of art that they have framed and will display in their home.

 Just put “ketubah” in a browser and you’ll see dozens of texts and hundreds of artistic designs.
 Most are written in Hebrew and English.
 I usually read only the first paragraph in Hebrew and all of it in English, because it’s something the couple chose.

-Between the reading of the ketubah and the completion part of the ceremony, couples can read personal vows to each other that they have written.
 Couples can also have the rabbi, or a guest, read a supplementary text that is meaningful to them, such as a romantic poem or a non-theological passage from the traditions of the non-Jewish partner in an interfaith couple.
 A reading from the non-Jewish partner’s background can be comforting to their family members and doesn’t make the ceremony “not Jewish.”

 The seven traditional blessings are mostly things that any religious person would say.
 They are often modified to be more inclusive for interfaith couples and are also modified for same-sex couples – substituting partners, companions, etc. for bride and groom.
 There are also “humanistic” versions for couples in which the non-Jewish partner doesn’t identify with any religion or for cases in which the Jewish partner considers him/herself Jewish by culture, not religion.
 They are usually chanted in Hebrew, with each blessing translated after it is chanted.
 Sometimes guests read the translations.